 I nod and shrug with a hollow laugh, thank him, and walk back to my tent.
 Overwhelmed with self-loathing, I zip myself into my tent alone and sit there for a second, letting the crushing weight of my regret wash over me.
-I just dumped out a over liter of perfectly good water without checking to make sure there was water here.
+I just dumped out over a liter of perfectly good water without checking to make sure there was water here.
 What was I thinking?!
-About a million thoughts, all of them pertaining to how much of a moron I am, race through my head and I just bury my face in my hands and sob.
+About a million thoughts, all of them pertaining to how much of a moron I am, race through my head.
+After this brief moment of shock, I just bury my face in my hands and sob.

 I try to tell myself: Hey, yeah that was super dumb but you can’t change that now.
 There’s no use getting yourself worked up, you’ll be fine!
 But I can’t stop crying.
 It’s like every one of my worries from the past several days — plus new ones (is it going to get windier?
 Too windy?
 What if it rains?
 Will I be cold?
 I AM GOING TO BE SO THIRSTY!) — have just built too high to contain and so now, I just sit here sobbing.
 Every time I think I’m done, a new thought (or the same thought: I’m out of water) pops back into my head and I start bawling again.

-As I shut off my headlamp and crawl into my sleeping bag, I have a thought: sometimes there is use crying over spilled…uh…water.
+Feeling lighter in spirit, I shut off my headlamp and crawl into my sleeping bag.
+As I close my eyes and start drifting off to sleep, I have a thought: sometimes there is use crying over spilled…uh…water.